EU AI Act: Frequently Asked Questions Answered

 - Does its intended purpose fall into one of the eight areas listed in Annex III?
 (Article 6(2))

 If either answer is yes, check whether the narrow exception in Article 6(3) applies: if the system does not pose a significant risk of harm to health, safety, or fundamental rights, and is not used for profiling or decision-making, it may be exempted.
-However, you must document this assessment.
+Either way, you must document this assessment.
+No exceptions.

 Step 3: Does it have transparency obligations?
 Under Article 50, systems that interact with people (chatbots), generate synthetic content (deepfakes, synthetic audio/video), or perform emotion recognition or biometric categorisation carry specific transparency requirements regardless of risk level.